-When shooting an image using a 28mm wide angle lens at say f5.6 you will see a much greater depth of field as compared to a 400mm at the same aperture.
-So when using different lenses understand what the impact will be so that you can creatively use the resulting depth of field.
+When shooting an image using a 28mm wide angle lens at, say, f/5.6 you will see a much greater depth of field as compared to a 400mm at the same aperture.
+When using different lenses understand what the impact will be so that you can creatively use the resulting depth of field.

-On a lens you have possible apertures ranging from f1.2 all the way up to f32 and each of these lens openings will have an effect on depth of field.
-If shooting on the extremes like F32 you’ll find that it results in quite a considerable difference than when you shoot on f2.8.
+On a lens you have possible apertures ranging from f/1.2 all the way up to f/32, and each of these lens openings will have an effect on depth of field.
+If shooting on the extremes, like f/32, you’ll find that it results in quite a considerable difference than when you shoot at f/2.8.
 Then when shooting using the mid-range numbers the depth of field will again be different.
-An aperture of f2.8 will have a very shallow depth of field while f32 will show sharp focus throughout the whole image.
+An aperture of f/2.8 will have a very shallow depth of field while f/32 will show sharp focus throughout the whole image.

 4. Focusing distance

 How far you are to the point of focus is another factor to consider.
-When using any lens the depth of field will increase the further the focusing distance.
-If you focus on an object 3 metres away and if you focus on something 300 metres in the distance, the depth of field will be greater.
-So in other words, the when the subject is far away from the camera there will be a greater depth of field and more of the image will be in focus.
+When using any lens, the depth of field will increase the further the focusing distance.
+If you focus on an object three meters away, and if you focus on something 300 meters in the distance, the depth of field will be greater.
+So in other words, when the subject is far away from the camera there will be a greater depth of field and more of the image will be in focus.

 5. When to use depth of field

 Most of us have taken landscape images where most of the scene is in focus.
-This is true when you are shooting scenes of fields and trees and boats on the sea.
-The way in which this is achieved is by setting you aperture to the highest number, e.g. f22 and above, which means the smallest aperture.
+This is true when you’re shooting scenes of fields and trees and boats on the sea.
+The way in which this is achieved is by setting your aperture to the highest number, e.g. f/22 and above, which means the smallest aperture.
 Virtually the whole scene from foreground to background is in focus.
 But this changes when choosing a wide aperture or a small f-number on the lens.
-Here you would only use this setting to shoot something you want to isolate such as a face in a portrait photo.
+Here you would only use this setting to shoot something you want to isolate such as a face in a portrait.
 The background gets blurred out and the face is in crisp focus.
-You would also use this when shooting close-ups of flowers or animals in a zoo where you don’t want to see the background, or the bars or fence in the foreground.
+You would also use this when shooting close-ups of flowers or animals in a zoo where you don’t want to see the background or the bars or fence in the foreground.

-So as you can see depth of field is really quite simple.
-Blurred out backgrounds use a large aperture and landscapes that need to be in focus from foreground all the way through to the background, a small aperture.
-Key to this as you learn digital photography is to experiment with all settings and then practise, practise, practise!
+So, as you can see, depth of field is really quite simple.
+Blurred out backgrounds use a large aperture and landscapes that need to be in focus from foreground all the way through to the background use a small aperture.
+The key as you learn digital photography is to experiment with all settings and then practice, practice, practice!